-Dream Unlimited owns stabilized income generating assets in both Canada and the U.S. and has an established and successful asset management business, inclusive of ~$24 billion(1) of assets under management across four TSX listed trusts, a private asset management business and numerous partners.
+Dream Unlimited owns stabilized income generating assets in both Canada and the U.S. and has an established and successful asset management business, inclusive of ~$26 billion(1) of assets under management across four TSX listed trusts, a private asset management business and numerous partnerships.
 Dream Unlimited is the asset manager for Dream Impact Trust and Dream Industrial REIT and co-asset manager for Dream Residential REIT.

 DRM is committed to making a positive impact on the natural environment and the communities in which it operates.
 When building new communities, making new investments or operating existing assets, DRM integrates ESG considerations into its practices to reduce risks and create value for customers, tenants, employees and home-buyers, while positively impacting communities and the environment.